 Government-backed loan options such as FHA and USDA loans need an escrow account.
 Lenders of other conventional loans can decide if you need an escrow account.

-Your lender manages the payments and also the budgeting for you when you have an escrow account.
+Your lender manages the payments and budgeting for you when you have an escrow account.
 Your taxes and insurance payments can be well managed for over a year.
 This is instead of paying the total amount all at the same time.

 How do escrow accounts work?